Case Study: The “Sugar Daddy” Abuser

 Overview

-This was not your run-of-the-mill trust contest case.
-Often, a party is contesting a trust because the deceased settlor lacked the mental competence to execute a trust when they did; however, in this case, the decedent had not only been competent but he had been a successful attorney before retiring.
-Additionally, his estate plan had been drafted by one of the premier estate planning firms in Los Angeles.
-Another factor that was working against Keystone’s clients was their lack of relational ties to the deceased.
-While Keystone’s clients had been beneficiaries under the prior version of the decedent’s trust, which gave them standing to contest the new version of the trust, they were no longer related to the decedent.
+Another factor that was working against Keystone’s clients was their lack of relational ties to the decedent.
+While they had been beneficiaries under the prior version of the decedent’s trust, which gave them standing to contest the new version of the trust, they were no longer related to the decedent.
 Their only ties to the decedent had been through the decedent’s former husband, and those ties had been severed when the couple divorced.

-Our trust and estate attorneys routinely handle cases in which financial abuse perpetrated against an elderly and/or mentally incapacitated person has led the person to surrender some or all of their assets to their abusers or drastically alter their estate plans to favor their abusers.
-It is ideal when the victim of financial abuse or one of their loved ones notices the abuse while the victim is alive so a claim can be brought and the matter can be litigated with the help of a probate lawyer.
-But too often financial abuse remains undetected until after the victim’s death when their assets are being inventoried and their will and/or trust is made available to their beneficiaries and heirs.
+Our probate attorneys routinely handle cases in which the financial abuse perpetrated against an elderly or dependent adult has led the adult to surrender some or all of their assets to their abuser or drastically alter their estate plans to favor them.
+It is ideal when abuse is discovered during the victim’s lifetime so the victim can enjoy the fruits of successful litigation, but the more common scenario is for abuse to be discovered after the victim’s death when their assets are being inventoried by the trustee of their trust or personal representative of their estate.

-Following the death of a financial abuse victim, the executor/administrator of their estate, the trustee of their trust, their estate beneficiaries or trust beneficiaries (depending on which document is the subject of litigation) or heirs can litigate on behalf of the decedent’s estate or trust to try to recover the assets that were lost and possibly even damages.
+Following the death of a financial abuse victim, the trustee, personal representative, estate beneficiaries or trust beneficiaries (depending on which document is subject to litigation) or heirs can litigate on behalf of the decedent’s trust or estate to try to recover the assets that were lost and possibly even damages.

 “Regardless of whether financial abuse is detected before or after a victim’s death, it is crucial for swift legal action to be taken to prevent further financial harm from being perpetrated,” says Joshua D. Taylor, a Partner at Keystone who supervised the case.